Skip to content

 • OAuth lane: --gemini-oauth-creds /path/to/oauth_creds.json to persist the Gemini CLI OAuth credential file.
 You can also combine this with the API-key lane in one specialist or auth bundle; Houmao preserves explicit API-key and endpoint settings instead of overwriting them.

-Gemini easy specialists now follow the same easy unattended default as Claude and Codex: by default Houmao persists launch.prompt_mode: unattended, and --no-unattended remains the explicit opt-out to as_is.
-Gemini stays headless-only on the easy instance surface, so launch Gemini specialists with houmao-mgr project easy instance launch --headless.
+Gemini specialists now follow the same easy unattended default as Claude and Codex: by default Houmao persists launch.prompt_mode: unattended, and --no-unattended remains the explicit opt-out to as_is.
+Gemini stays headless-only on the easy instance surface, so launch Gemini specialists with houmao-mgr project agents launch --headless.

 Example Gemini specialist: